redhat-developer/vscode-server-connector/README.md

 # Visual Studio Code Adapters Tools

-A Visual Studio Code extension for interacting with different server adapters.
+A Visual Studio Code extension for interacting with different server adapters and runtimes.

 ## Features